Jolak5/kanban-copy/todo-list/tests_1.md

 ### Estimated time: 3h

 ## Description
 In this project, you will write unit tests for the To Do List application.
-Testing has been divided into to two parts.
-In part 1 you will test functions responsible for adding and deliting items to the list.
+The testing project has been divided into two parts.
+In part 1 you will test functions responsible for adding and deleting items to the list.
 In part 2 you will test the status and content updates as well as the order re-position of items in the list.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*